Part-Time Job Search Tips

 - Your attire should be neat and hair/fingernails well groomed.

-- Many major employers of part-time workers, like JC Penney, FedEx and Walmart, accept online applications.
+- Many major employers of part-time workers, like JC Penney, FedEx and Target, accept online applications.

 - Visit the web site of companies to see if you can apply online.